harsha-penugonda/aws-mock-exam/README.md

 ## Importing Custom Questions

-You can import custom questions by uploading a JSON file that follows this template:
+You can import custom questions by uploading a JSON file that follows this template (domains must match the exam you select in the UI):

 ```json
 [